Kenya is widely known for producing some of the world’s finest coffee, not just because of the country’s climatic conditions or the high altitude.

 SL 28: grows on high to medium elevations where coffee leaf rust is not a problem.
 Has a dazzling tomato-like acidity and is the donna of the two.

 Kent grows on lower elevations and is vulnerable to coffee leaf rust.

 The varietal African K7, a French Mission Bourbon varietal (Coffea Arabica var bourbon), is grown in Muhoroni at the Lengetet Estate for trials.
 Robusta Coffee (Coffee canephora var. robusta) grows in the humid environments of Western Kenya.

 Kenyan beans are graded by size, and the measurements are done before roasting.
 The largest beans are graded Kenya E, and the second-largest are graded Kenya AA.

 Kenya coffee harvesting

 Kenyan coffee flowers in March and April after the rains start.
 Ripening happens between September and October.
 The cherry fruit in most parts ripens from October to December.

 Processing the coffee beans in Kenya

 Bulk mechanical and electrical grading is used.
 The process separates the best coffee beans from the low-quality ones.
 Coffee beans are sorted by weight, size, shape, and color.
-The class system devised by the Coffee Board of Kenya; the worse coffee beans are a ten.
-A been may be rated as AA because of its size, but it is a four or five on the class system.
+In the class system devised by the Coffee Board of Kenya, the worse coffee beans are ten.
+A may be rated as AA because of its size, but it is a four or five on the class system.
 This means it is not the best quality coffee.